koheimizuno/smart-app/README.md

-# Getting Started with Smart App
+# Smart App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is project using MUI with React.
+The purpose is to practise the skill using the command of the Git.

+# Tech stack

+React, MUI

 # How to run the project